-RESIDUAL INTEREST FINANCING.
+Residual Interest Financing.
 In March 2004, one of our wholly-owned bankruptcy remote consolidated subsidiaries issued \$44.0 million of asset-backed notes secured by our retained interests in eight term securitization transactions.
 We repaid the notes in full in August 2005.
 In November 2005, we completed a similar securitization whereby a wholly-owned bankruptcy remote consolidated subsidiary of ours issued \$45.8 million of asset-backed notes secured by our retained interests in 10 term securitization transactions.
 These notes have a final maturity in July 2011, and are required to be repaid from the distributions on the underlying retained interests.

-SECURITIZATION TRUST DEBT.
+Securitization Trust Debt.
 Since the third quarter of 2003, we have for financial accounting purposes, treated securitizations of automobile contracts as secured financings, and the asset-backed securities issued in such securitizations remain on our balance sheet as securitization trust debt.
 In addition, in connection with the MFN merger in March 2002 and the TFC merger in May 2003 we assumed \$156.9 million and \$115.6 million, respectively, of securitization trust debt related to finance receivables that had been previously securitized in securitization transactions accounted for as secured financings.

-SENIOR SECURED DEBT.
-Since 1998, we have entered into a series of financing transactions with the selling shareholder to provide us with funding in the form of issuances of our debt securities to the selling shareholder.
+Senior Secured Debt.
+Since 1998, we have entered into a series of financing transactions with Levine Leichtman to provide us with funding in the form of issuances of our debt securities to it.
 For additional details on our existing senior secured notes, see "Certain Transactions."

-SUBORDINATED DEBT.
+Subordinated Debt.
 In April 1997, we issued \$20.0 million in subordinated participating equity notes due April 2004, which we retired in the second quarter of 2004.
 In 1995, we issued \$20.0 million of Rising Interest Subordinated Redeemable Securities, or RISRS, due 2006.
 The RISRS included a sinking fund in their terms, and we repaid in the first quarter of 2006 the \$14.0 million that remained outstanding.
 In May 2003, in connection with the acquisition of TFC, we assumed \$6.3 million in principal amount of subordinated debt that TFC had outstanding.
 We amortized this debt monthly and repaid it in full in June 2005.

-SUBORDINATED RENEWABLE NOTES DEBT.
+Subordinated Renewable Notes Debt.
 In June 2005, we began issuing registered subordinated renewable notes.
 Upon maturity, the notes will be automatically renewed for the same term as the maturing notes, unless we elect not to have the notes renewed or unless the investor notifies us within 15 days after the maturity date for his notes that he wants his notes repaid.
 Renewed notes will bear interest at the rate we are offering at that time to other investors with similar aggregate note portfolios.
 Based on the terms of the individual notes, interest payments may be required monthly, quarterly, annually or upon maturity.

-RELATED PARTY DEBT.
-In June 1997, we borrowed \$15.0 million unsecured and subordinated debt from an affiliated corporation.
-This debt was due in 2004 and we repaid the \$15.0 million of debt in the second quarter of 2004.
-During 1998, we borrowed \$1.0 million of convertible debt from one of our directors, and in the second quarter of 2004, the indebtedness to the director was converted, in accordance with its terms, into common stock at the rate of \$3.00 per share.
-During 1999, we borrowed \$1.5 million of debt from an affiliated corporation and we repaid this debt in the second quarter of 2004.
+Related Party Debt.
+In June 1997 we borrowed \$15.0 million from one of the selling shareholders, Stanwich Financial Services Corp., or Stanwich, which was an affiliated corporation at that time.
+This debt was due in 2004 and we repaid it in the second quarter of 2004.
+During 1999 we borrowed another \$1.5 million from Stanwich, which we also repaid in the second quarter of 2004.
+During 1998 we borrowed \$1.0 million from one of our directors.
+In the second quarter of 2004 our indebtedness to that director was converted, in accordance with its terms, into common stock at the rate of \$3.00 per share.